jahnueldorelus/gordon-360-mobile-application/README.md

 1. First install Yarn or NPM with `yarn` or `npm install`.

    - To install all dependencies in two commands, use any of the following commands.
-If using npm, make sure to run `npm audit fix` after installation
+If using npm, make sure to run `npm audit fix` after installation.

      - `npm i --save expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat`
      - `yarn add expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat`

    - To install dependencies separately, use any of the following commands.
-If using npm, make sure to run `npm audit fix` after installation
+If using npm, make sure to run `npm audit fix` after installation.
-     - Install Expo using any of the following commands
+     - Install Expo using any of the following commands.
        - `npm i expo-cli`
        - `yarn add expo-cli`
-     - Install WebView using any of the following commands
+     - Install WebView using any of the following commands.
        - `npm i react-native-webview`
        - `yarn add react-native-webview`
-     - Install React Native Elements using any of the following commands
+     - Install React Native Elements using any of the following commands.
        - `npm i react-native-elements`
        - `yarn add react-native-elements`
-     - Install React Native Vector Icons using any of the following commands
+     - Install React Native Vector Icons using any of the following commands.
        - `npm i react-native-vector-icons`
        - `yarn add react-native-vector-icons`
-     - Install React Native Stack Navigation using any of the following commands
+     - Install React Native Stack Navigation using any of the following commands.
        - `npm i @react-navigation/stack`
        - `yarn add @react-navigation/stack`
-     - Install GiftedChat using any of the following commands
+     - Install GiftedChat using any of the following commands.
        - `npm i react-native-gifted-chat`
        - `yarn add react-native-gifted-chat`

-2. You can open your application using any of the following commands depending on your preference
+2. You can open your application using any of the following commands depending on your preference.
    - Start the server only:
      - `expo start`
-   - Start the server and open application in Android simulator (Android Studio must be installed)
+   - Start the server and open application in Android simulator (Android Studio must be installed).
      - `expo start --android`
-   - Start the server and open application in iOS simulator (Only for Mac and Xcode must be installed)
+   - Start the server and open application in iOS simulator (Only for Mac and Xcode must be installed).
      - `expo start --ios`

 <br/><br/>

-## 🐛 ⚠️&nbsp;&nbsp;&nbsp;Known Bugs and Warnings
+## 🐛&nbsp;⚠️&nbsp;&nbsp;&nbsp;Known Bugs and Warnings

 <table>
 <!------------------------------------------------ Table Headers ------------------------------------------------>